6 Fulfillment Strategies When Disaster Strikes (What COVID Taught Us)

 - We give you flexibility in inventory storage without increasing fixed costs, which is important when demand shifts are greater than ever.

-- We have 14 facilities around the world where you can store inventory, diversifying distribution in case of a COVID surge in one area, without having to use multiple 3PLs.
+- We have 14 facilities around the world where you can store inventory, diversifying distribution in case of a disaster without having to use multiple 3PLs.

-- We invented “fulfillment marketing,” which provides the best customer experiences through customized packaging and more.
-This is critical for keeping loyal consumers during COVID and converting brand-hoppers.
+We invented “fulfillment marketing,” which provides the best customer experiences through customized packaging and more.
+This is critical for keeping loyal consumers during a disaster and converting brand-hoppers.